morphognosis/NestingBirds/README.md

 The game is complete when the nest is built and an egg is laid in it.
 The game can be run in three modes: manual (user-supplied responses), "auto pilot" (self-playing), and using the bird's brain (supplied by a player).

+Some preliminary results are included using an LSTM (Long-short term memory) recurrent network.

 See:
 <br>http://tom.portegys.com/research.html#nestingbirds
 <br>http://tom.portegys.com/research.html#mona2